Two tropical storms are likely in the Atlantic by late Thursday

 While Tropical Storm Bret strengthened, a tropical depression in the Central Atlantic is forecast to become Tropical Storm Cindy.

-There has been little to no change in Bret’s forecasted fate as the system is expected to cross the Lesser Antilles today, then enter the Eastern Caribbean Friday morning as a strong tropical storm.
-Bret will slowly weaken as it tracks westward and will likely drop down to a depression or disturbance by Sunday.
-The cyclone will not impact the U.S. mainland.
+Tropical Storm Bret is now in the Eastern Caribbean and will start a weakening trend on Friday.
+By Saturday evening or early Sunday, Bret will likely become a depression as it continues to move through an environment of high wind shear.
+Afterwards, the system will struggle to survive as it heads toward Central America.

-Tropical Depression Four formed in the Central Atlantic overnight and is expected to strengthen into Tropical Storm Cindy later today.
-This system is forecast to churn northwest and approach the Western Atlantic early to mid-next week.
-This track favors no immediate threats to land, but the storm could impact parts of the Bahamas or the U.S. Atlantic Coast later next week.
+Tropical Storm Cindy will find favorable conditions for strengthening as it heads northwest through the Central Atlantic the next day or two.
+By Sunday, Cindy will encounter less warm waters and patches of wind shear that will likely weaken the storm through the end of the forecast cycle next week.
+However, Cindy will still be a story and need to be watched as the storm approaches the Bahamas and Bermuda.

-Having two named storms in the Atlantic Basin is highly unusual in the month of June, so this is a very rare start for the 2023 Hurricane Season.
+Having two named storms in the tropics is highly unusual in the month of June, so this is a very rare start for the 2023 Hurricane Season.

 To monitor this storm and everything in the Tropics to keep you aware and prepared, please download the Florida Storms app.